jonsun-zhao/kubelab/examples/02.ingress/go-web/tls/README.md

 # TLS

-Assigning a TLS to the ingress which subsequently creates a HTTPS LoadBalaner on GCP
+Assigning TLS cert/key pair to the ingress

 ## Prerequisites